-This data can be discussed with the class teacher at any time but is also reported on summatively as follows:
+This data can be discussed with the class teacher at any time but is also reported on as follows:

-- 1 There are three Academic progress reports: one in Term 1, one in Term 2, and one in Term 3. - Towards the end of Term 1 and Term 2, a Parent-Teacher Conference takes place.
-This is a formal meeting where teachers and parents discuss progress, review student portfolios and agree learning goals. - 3 In Term 3, a Student-Led Conference is held where parents can view and celebrate the work of their children.
+- 1 There are two academic reports - 2 Two parent-teacher conferences are held each year.
+One in term 1 and one in term 2. - 3 In Term 2, a Student-Led Conference is also held where parents can view and celebrate the work of their children.
 The nature of this portfolio approach varies according to the age of the children.